Elisa-m/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Purpose
-The purpose of this analysis was to evaluate the performance of supervised machine learining models in predicting credit card risk.
+The purpose of this analysis was to evaluate the performance of supervised machine learining models in predicting credit risk to identify which accoutns should be given loans.

 ## Results
 ### Model #1: RandomOverSampler